hopplajs/hoppla/README.md

 ```

 ## Changelog
+### 0.9.0
+- Fixed raw directory override: Raw directories will now replace old ones instead of merging
+- Fixed files that should replace folders in the destination moved into the destination instead
+- Added mkdir -p to the fileName option, so the option now even can be used to use file names like "newFolder/myFileName"
+- Upgraded dependencies: hjson, shelljs, yaku, yargs and prettier
 ### 0.8.0
 Improved defaults for ejs processing
 - Only hopplaconfig's and files suffixed with `.hop.ejs` will be processed with ejs